Police are searching for a suspect, identified as Gavin Smith-Brown, 29, in connection with the slaying of a retired police officer.

 Smith, 65, had one child, a son, and was not married, according to Adkins.
-She worked much of her career as a police officer in Los Angeles County, specializing in police dogs.
+She worked much of her career as a police officer in Orange County, specializing in police dogs.
 She retired to Crooked River Ranch and started a home-inspection business, Certified Site Inspections.

 Realtor Heather O’Daniel would often recommend Smith to clients.